YashMarmat/Querysets-in-django3/README.md

 now all the blogs (objects) will have same tagline that is "updated tagline"

-* Example 2: Update objects of a particular year (our Entry model above)
+* Example 2: Update objects of a particular year (Entry model in models.py)

 `Entry.objects.filter(pub_date__year=2007).update(headline='Everything is the same')`